Fitzrovia Chapel: The Fitzrovia Chapel Foundation

 The Fitzrovia Chapel is managed by a charity, the Fitzrovia Chapel Foundation.
-It no longer holds religious services, and is a historic building.
-It is also a venue for non-religious ceremonies such as weddings and memorials.
+It no longer holds worship services but is a venue for weddings and memorials.

 Exhibitions and events

 In May 2017 the Horiuchi Foundation presented a series of photographs at the chapel by Tomohiro Muda.
 The exhibition was called Icons of Time: Memories of the Tsunami that Struck Japan.

 The Richard Ingleby Gallery hosted an exhibition during Frieze London in October 2017, including works by David Batchelor, Jonathan Owen, Kevin Harman and Peter Liversidge.

 In July 2017 Erskine, Hall & Coe presented Claudi Casanovas's Minvant at the chapel.

 The TJ Boulting gallery hosted Stephanie Quayle's Jenga at the Fitzrovia Chapel in 2016 and Siân Davey's Looking for Alice in December 2017.

 As part of Frieze London, the Stephen Friedman Gallery has shown works by Yinka Shonibare CBE and Jonathan Baldock at the chapel.

 In January 2019 the photographer Richard Ansett presented his portrait of the artist Grayson Perry at the chapel.
 It was called Birth and depicted Perry's alter ego, Claire.

 The Fitzrovia Chapel has been used by recording artists including Katie Melua, Allman Brown and the Vickers Bovey Guitar Duo.

 In 2024, King Charles III recorded his Christmas message at the chapel.